The Quaker School at Horsham's Upper School is the ideal place for children with complex challenges to transition into adulthood.

 Each student is paired with a personalized advisor under a coaching model where adults are the advocates and drivers for the student's goals.

-Employment literacy is a key component of our program.
+Business Literacy is a key component of our program.
 Students learn about various jobs in their community, as well as educational paths available through community colleges, four-year colleges and vocational programs.

 Executive functioning instruction helps strengthen students' working memory, decoding skills, reading fluency, mathematical computation, organizational skills, prioritization and time management.